sahaisaumya/informal_fallacies/data/raw/readme.md

 #### Metadata for `*_annotated.csv`

-* comment_id: Unique identifier of the comment
+* comment_id: Unique identifier of the label comment
 * title: Title of the submission
 * comment : Label comment
 * parent : Comment of interest (COI), can be a direct comment to submission